aspose-cells/Aspose.Cells-Doc-md/english/nodejscpp/developer-guide/shapes/managing-textbox/add-text-box-to-worksheet-in-aspose-cells/_index.md

 You can create text boxes with horizontal or vertical text.

-- Select the corresponding option (horizontal or vertical)
+- Select the corresponding option (horizontal or vertical).
-- Left click on the page
+- Left‑click on the page.
-- Hold down the left button and drag a distance on the page
+- Hold down the left mouse button and drag to the desired size.
-- Release the left button
+- Release the left mouse button.

 Now you get a text box.

 ## Add Text Box to Worksheet in Aspose.Cells for Node.js via C++

-When you need to bulk insert TextBox into the worksheet, the manual insertion method is obviously a disaster.
-If this bothers you, I think this document will help you.
-[Aspose.Cells](https://products.aspose.com/cells/) provides you with an API to easily do bulk inserts in your code.
+When you need to bulk‑insert TextBox objects into a worksheet, the manual insertion method is clearly impractical.
+If this bothers you, this document will help. **Aspose.Cells** provides an API that makes bulk inserts easy in your code.

 The following sample code creates a text box.